pmongkho/contact-directory-bewd2/README.md

 delete package-lock.json and node_modules file/folder
 and run: npm install

-To start project enter: npm start if successful it will display:
+To start project enter: npm start, if successful it will display:
 Server running on port http://localhost:8000 in the console